CTNE – National Energy Technology Cluster

 Twelve National Technology Clusters are currently operating, created in two distinct timeframes.

-In 2012 CTN Aerospace, Agrifood, Green Chemistry, Intelligent factories, Transports, Life sciences, Technologies for living environments, Smart Communities were recognized by the Ministry of the University and the Research, and four years later, in 2016 CTN Energy, along with Made in Italy, Economy of the sea, Cultural heritage were recognized as well.
+In 2012 CTN Aerospace, Agrifood, Green Chemistry, Intelligent factories, Transports, Life sciences, Technologies for living environments, Smart Communities were recognized as national bodies by the Ministry of the University and the Research, and four years later, in 2019 CTN Energia, along with Made in Italy, Economy of the sea, Cultural heritage were recognized as well.

-The mission of the Cluster is to combine the demand for innovation in the industrial sector with the scientific and technical outcome provided by the research infrastructures of the country to support the energy transition and therefore the achievement of the targets set by the European Union and the SET Plan, and at national level by the PNIEC, through research funding: Horizon Europe, PNRR, PNR, RDSE, Mission Innovation, National and Regional Calls.
+The mission of CTN Energia is to combine the demand for innovation in the industrial sector with the scientific and technical outcome provided by the research infrastructures of the country to support the energy transition and therefore the achievement of the targets set by the European Union and the SET Plan, and at national level by the PNIEC (National Energy and Climate Plan), through research funding: Horizon Europe, PNRR(National Plan for Recovery and Resilience, using Next Generation EU funds), PNR (National Program for Research), RDSE (Research Programme for Energy Systems’), Mission Innovation, IPCEI (Important Projects of Common European Interest) and National and Regional Calls.

-The CTN Energy Founders are representative of public research organisations (ENEA, CNR, RSE), the industry (e-distribuzione, ENI, NUOVO PIGNONE TECNOLOGIE, TERNA), and the academy (EnSiEL).
+The CTN Energia Founders are representative of public research organisations (ENEA, CNR, RSE), the industry (e-distribuzione, ENI, NUOVO PIGNONE TECNOLOGIE, TERNA), and the academy (EnSiEL).

-The Cluster counts today 77 Associates, namely 16 regional bodies (some of which – territorial district/cluster – represent numerous SME), 12 large industries, 49 Universities and PRO (public research organisations).
+The Cluster counts today around eigthy Members, representative of regional bodies (some of which – territorial district/cluster – represent numerous SME), large industries, public research organisations and Academy.

-The Cluster is managed by the Board of Directors, including the President, Ing.
-Gian Piero Celata, supported by the Director, Ing.
-Claudia Vivalda, with the contribution of the Scientific-Technical Committee which assists in the task of perfecting and updating the technology roadmaps of research and development, in line with the national, European and international context.
-Besides, three thematic committees, representing the different typology of associates complete the governance structure: a) industry committee, which contributes to the definition of research, development and industrial innovation strategies and promotes technology transfer and the launch of start-ups and research spin-offs; b) institutional research committee, contributes to the development and proposal of strategies for research and innovation in the energy sector and assists the industry in technology transfer; c) territorial organisms committee, which contributes to the formulation of research strategies ensuring their coherence with regional research policies.
+The CTN Energia is managed by the Board of Directors chaired by the Presidentand supported by the Director of the Technical Secretariat.
+In addition, the Scientific-Technical Committee (STC) and three thematic committees, representing the different typologies of members, complete the governance structure with the following tasks.
+The Scientific-Technical Committee members contribute to perfecting and updating the technology and development roadmap and its research trajectories, in line with national, European and international directions, the Industry Committee contributes to the definition of research, development and industrial innovation strategies and promotes technology transfer and the launch of start-ups and research spin-offs; the Institutional Research Committeeparticipates in the development and proposal of strategies for research and innovation in the energy sector and assists the industry in technology transfer and the Regional Bodies Committee provides support to the formulation of research strategies ensuring they are consistent with the regional research policies.

 Pilot Projects